zeniuseducation/questdb/README.md

 QuestDB is a disk-persisted lightweight embedded edn-based nosql database made for clojure.

+WARNING: This is intended for teaching/learning/toying with Clojure, although we also use for non-critical part of applications.

 ## Installation

 Put this in your leiningen project.clj :dependencies vector